Scott H. Faulring

-Scott Harry Faulring (August 11, 1956 - June 29, 2018) is an American historian and document editor connected with the early history of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Scott Harry Faulring (August 11, 1956 – June 29, 2018) is an American historian and document editor connected with the early history of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has published with both the Foundation for Ancient Research and Mormon Studies and Signature Books.

 Biography

 Faulring was born in the vicinity of Niagara Falls, New York.
 He joined the United States Air Force as a young man.
 While in the Air Force he became a member of LDS Church.

 Faulring received his bachelor's degree in history from Brigham Young University in 1983.
-He then continued with the Air Force where he spent much of his time in Vogelweh, Germany and then in Izmir, Turkey.
+He then continued with the Air Force where he spent much of his time in Vogelweh, Germany and then in İzmir, Turkey.
 Also during this time he received a MPA degree from Troy State University.
 He later returned to BYU as an instructor with the Air Force ROTC there.
 After retiring from the Air Force, Faulring became a research historian with the Joseph Fielding Smith Institute for Church History.